tacoda/cloud-guru/coding-for-cloud/README.md

 - Launch a virtual machine with EC2
 - Use Lambda and Elastic Transcoder to convert videos to other formats
 - Use Auth0 to add authentication

+## Advantages of the Cloud

+- Operational flexibility
+- Scalability
+- Lower costs
+- Simpler code
+- Quicker time-to-market

+## Risks of the Cloud

+- Loss of control
+- Complex architectures
+    - Use existing solutions and standards
+- Cost
+- Vendor lock-in and dependencies